Brad Crandall

 Bradley Crandall (born Robert Lee Bradley; August 6, 1927 – March 14, 1991) was an American radio personality, voice-over announcer, and film narrator, best known for his radio show on WNBC in New York City, which aired from March 1964 to September 1971.

 Life and career

 Born in Herington, Kansas, Crandall served with the U.S. Marine Corps where he was deployed to China in 1947 and stayed for two years.
 In the U.S. Air Force during the Korean War, he became a disc jockey, known as Brad Bradley, using an Air Force mobile radio broadcasting unit.
 While still in the military, he attended Millsaps College in Jackson, Mississippi.
 In civilian life, he worked at radio stations in Texas and Florida under his pseudonym Brad Crandall.
-He was hired at CKEY in Toronto, Canada, before joining WNBC in 1964.
-It was in Toronto that he changed from music programs to a radio phone-in format.
+He was hired at CKEY in Toronto, Canada, before joining WNBC in New York in 1964.
+It was in Toronto that he changed from music programs to a radio phone-in format that he continued in New York.